 “Mulholland and Hardbar” — a WIP novel (“Fargo, with a Mennonite accent”).

 “Myths and Troubadours” — a WIP collection of short stories.
-A wider range of topics, places, people, and circumstances than “Pinching Zwieback.”
+An eclectic range of topics, places, people, and circumstances.

 “The Mismaloya”— a proposed novelette screenplay adaptation.
 Seeking a collaborator.